-And the value of those individual moments gets massively inflated – not due to their ACTUAL quality, but due to the literal LACK of relational quality surrounding them.
+And the value of those individual moments gets massively inflated.
+This is not due to their ACTUAL quality, but due to the literal LACK of relational quality surrounding them.

 The only way out: Make the decision to unsubscribe from the fake news of your insecurities.

-No matter how poorly or amazingly I am ever treated, no one has the power to ignite a total personality transplant in me.
+No matter how poorly or amazingly I am ever treated, no one has the power to ignite a total moral and personality transplant in me.

 You don’t have that power either.

-You are not a toxicity whisperer – you’re someone who commands respect by speaking with her actions, lets people own their own behavior, and understands that nothing has anything to do with you but YOU.
+You are not a toxicity whisperer.
+You are someone who commands respect by speaking with your actions and lets people own their own behavior.

-Missing relational junk food that was good in the moment is normal.
-Pulling the wool over your eyes to the extent of labeling it as caviar and the finest filet mignon does nothing but de-pedestal YOU into being your own emotional junk food manufacturer.
+Missing relational junk food that was good at the moment is normal.
+Pulling the wool over your eyes to the extent of labeling it as caviar does nothing but de-pedestal YOU into being your own emotional junk food manufacturer.

 HOW LONG DOES IT TAKE TO GET OVER SOMEONE?
 KILLER #2: Fear disabling relief.

-Looking back, I was more scared of letting go of my hopes, dreams, plans, and “our routine” (even if it was destructive/draining/didn’t make me feel good), than I ever was of losing my ex.
+Looking back, I was more scared of letting go of my hopes, dreams, plans, and “our routine” (even if it was destructive/draining/toxic), than I ever was of losing my ex.